nobray2/startup/README.md

     * Profile page
   * Websocket.
 Players can see the current number of players playing the same game mode as them in real time.
 The current in-game board leader will also be displayed.
   * Database.
 The leaderboard pages will pull from a database to show all time high scores.
 The "Play history" will also pull from a database to show recent activity for logged in users on their profile page.
   * Text.
 Used text to describe how to play the game in the about page.
-Text is really used all over.
+Text used in various other pages.
   * Images.
 There's a nice sunset on the login page.
 Added an image by the button placeholders on the 6x6 gameplay page to show what tiles may look like.
 Haven't actually decided on fruits for final product.
   * Links.
 The login button will link the player to their profile page.
 Nav links for the different pages.
 Link to my github at bottom of every page.
 Logout button at bottom of every page brings back to the login page.
 All pages except login page have links to each other.
+  * Login/Authentication.
+On the first page players are required to login to play.
+Username and password.
+Username is displayed on profile page and when in game.